abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------
+* ver 1.6 build 9x:
+    14Aug14/SA: Added a needle to the map to bring you back to your location.
+Re position the icons for fullscreen.
+Added the timestamp to the location in the Contacts view.

 * ver 1.6 build 94
     06Aug15/SA: Fixed the issue of computing current distance from me to coreFriend